moul/bits.manfred.life/posts/hello/index.md

 The simplicity of "Hello, World!" is a reminder that technology, at its core, is a tool for communication, for connecting ideas to reality.
 It's a humble opening that invites us to learn the language of machines and weave our intentions into the fabric of the digital world.

+## The Achievement of "Hello, World!"

+Creating a "Hello, World!" program in a new language is a significant achievement.
+It means that the language, parser, and compiler are all working correctly.
+It also means that the conventions of the language have been established and that the language has been adopted by a community of developers.

+This simple program is a testament to one of humanity's greatest inventions - language and communication.

 ## Igniting Enthusiasm, Embracing the Future